Greg "Fingers" Taylor: Career

 Greg Taylor was born in Wichita, Kansas, on June 3, 1952, where he attended Wichita North High School.

 Taylor and Buffett met in 1970 when Taylor was a student at The University of Southern Mississippi.
 Soon after the two met, Taylor joined Larry Raspberry and The Highsteppers.
 In 1974, Buffett called Taylor to ask him to join the first official Coral Reefer Band.
 Taylor continued to play in the band until 2000.
 Buffett was booked to open for the Association at Arkansas State University in late 1972.
 Taylor appeared with Buffett at that show.

 Taylor's nickname, "Fingers", was given to him in 1969 by John "Johnny Rock" Buffaloe (so nicknamed by Taylor) during their time in The Buttermilk Blues Band in Jackson, Mississippi.
 At the time, Taylor played keyboards for the band, hence the nickname "Fingers."
 Taylor began playing harmonica during his time in the band.

 Taylor released five studio albums: Harpoon Man (1984), Chest Pains (1989), New Fingerprints (1991), Old Rock 'n' Roller (1996) and Hi Fi Baby (2003).
 He has also released two compilation albums: Greatest Hits (1998) and Back to the Blues (2000).

-Over the years, Buffett has recorded a couple of Taylor's songs.
+Over the years, Buffett recorded a couple of Taylor's songs.
 "Big Rig" was included on Buffett's 1976 album Havana Daydreamin' and Taylor and Buffett co-wrote "Miss You So Badly" included on Buffett's 1977 album Changes in Latitudes, Changes in Attitudes.
 Buffett and the Coral Reefer Band also included "Dixie Diner", originally recorded by Larry Raspberry and The Highsteppers, on Buffett's 1978 live album You Had to Be There.